Strictly Come Dancing reveals dance routines and songs for semi finals

 Strictly Come Dancing producers have revealed the dance routines and songs for the much-anticipated semi finals.

-In a heated Musical quarter-final, four couples battled it out on the dance floor for the Glitterball trophy.
+In a heated Musical quarter-final last week, four couples battled it out on the dance floor for the Glitterball trophy.

 Layton Williams and Nikita Kuzmin wowed the judges as Craig Revel Horwood delivered a high score of 10, resulting in the first perfect mark of the 2023 series.

-Williams found himself in the dreaded dance off in last week’s episode, but this week, he bounced back and showed the judges his talents.
+Williams found himself in the dreaded dance off the week before, but then bounced back and showed the judges his talents.

 Now, in preparation for the much-anticipated semi-finals – here are the songs and dance routines the remaining couples will be tackling in hopes of making it to the finals.